 – Your script should be simple and short while hitting all the spots to make the viewer interested in your brand!

-– The viewer should know what you’re trying to say in your first 30-seconds explainer video, otherwise, they’re just going to lose interest if they don’t know what they’re listening to.
+– The viewer should know what you’re trying to say in the first 30-seconds of the explainer video.
+Otherwise, they will lose interest without knowing what they’re listening to.

 – Speak directly to your audience!
 By this, I mean to use the first-person tone to create a more intimate relationship with your viewer.
-Even though it’s just a person from the screen speaking to them, the impact the tone has matters a lot as it could be the bridge between a lead and conversion!
+Even though it’s just a person from the screen speaking to them, the impact of tone matters a lot and it could be the bridge between a lead and conversion!

 3. Creating the Storyboard

 Think of it as a rough sketch of your future explainer video.
-It contains all the actions and camera shots of your video.
-As well as the transitions.
-When you complete your storyboard, you’ll have a rough idea about how your video is going to look as well as the sequence of it.
+It contains all the actions, camera shots, and transitions of your video.
+When you complete your storyboard, you’ll have a rough idea about how your video is going to look in the correct sequence.

-After going through it, you’ll know which areas you’re lacking so you can rectify that.
+Such visualization lets you know the areas where you’re lacking and you can easily rectify them.
 Think of it as an outline of your explainer video!

-This is probably the most fun part!
+Illustrations are probably the most fun part!
 You get to choose and design your characters and their surroundings.
-There is no right way to animate your videos which is why there are so many ways, each unique and creative.
+There is no right way to animate your videos which is why there are so many ways.
+Be unique and creative.

 Because of this, you might feel lost as to which style to adopt.
-Which is why you should make multiple instances of the same character to get the feel of the video.
-This way you know which styles work best according to your business and tone of the video!
+That is why you should make multiple instances of the same character.
+It helps to better understand the feel of the video.
+This way you know which styles work best according to your business and the tone of the video!

 One thing to look out for: Make sure your style is consistent with all your characters and videos.
 I doubt it would look aesthetically pleasing if one eye of your character is detailed with eyelashes and everything, and another character just has black buttons for eyes!
 Both styles are completely fine, just make sure to keep it consistent!

 Finally, the part where your video starts to come alive!
-After the basic steps are done, it’s now time to compile them.
-Probably the most exciting part, don’t you think?
+After the basic steps, it’s now time to compile them.
+This stage is probably the most exciting part, don’t you think?
 To see all your hard work translate into an amazing video!

 The animation plays a very vital part in making your video look as lively and humanely as possible.
 If it’s not done right, it’s just going to look like a fast slideshow of your storyboard and illustration!
 We don’t want that, right?

 You’ll need a professional voice actor for this step!
-It’s important because this is what your potential customers or clients will be listening to with the animation to aid them.
+It’s important because this is what your potential customers or clients will be listening to behind the animation.

-If in case, you don’t have the budget to hire a professional, then fret not, for we have a fun and useful tip for you!
+In case, you don’t have the budget to hire a professional, fret not, we have a fun and useful tip for you!

-Keep your phone on a steady, level surface, then drape a heavy blanket over yourself and the phone and then hit the recording video.
-This will feel like a semi-professional video as the blanket will help the sound to stay inside the small space and won’t be causing any echoes.
+Keep your phone on a steady, level surface, then drape a heavy blanket over yourself and the phone, and then hit the recording video.
+It will feel like a semi-professional video as the blanket will help the sound to stay inside the small space and won’t be causing any echoes.
 Make sure you have the script in front of you while speaking to avoid any stuttering!

 Okay, so you’ve compiled the visual part of the video.
 Now it’s time to focus on the sound.
-This is where you compile the voiceover, music and the sound effects to provide optimal results to the viewer.
+It is where you compile the voiceover, music, and sound effects to provide optimal results to the viewers.

 After going through all these steps, you should have an explainer video completely ready!
-It’s important to do every step perfectly before compiling, or else you’ll have to redo everything if something needs to be revised.
+It’s important to do every step perfectly before compiling, or else you’ll have to redo everything even when there is a minor revision.

-Creating an explainer video is exhausting as it is, we don’t want this headache on top of it, right?
+Creating an explainer video is exhausting as it is, we don’t want these revisions a headache on top of it, right?
 Right!